daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D39: Feb 15 2018

+**Today's Progress**: Some sneaky CodeWars at work, and then back to the bootcamp.
+Have a client asking me to build an app already - better learn fast eh.

 ## R2D38: Feb 13 2018

 **Today's Progress**: More codewars time.
 Some complicated Math recreations.